israelias/resume-ux/README.md

 #### The master switch to the static site
   -  The project features the ability to virtually turn off all functionality and visual definition attributed to the website's show and hide transition events, rendering [index.html](https://github.com/israelias/resume-redux/blob/b6bc247a4c903fc0fd56c23f2b9ac751e9af6d50/index.html) into a static single-page site discretely sectioned in seven parts.
 This is controlled by a checkbox `input`  element strategically placed in the DOM to be a direct sibling of the `<main>` and `<nav>` elements, each containing all content of seven sections and all list items of the side menu document outline, respectively.
 Traversing the general sibling selector on toggle of the input's boolean selector `:checked ~ main >  *` is the most popular and powerful selector in [style.css](https://github.com/israelias/resume-redux/blob/master/assets/css/style.css), commencing up to 30 rulesets, virtually interacting with the most elements in the DOM to showcase the project's radical flexibility and the totality of its ambition to accommodate the nuances of user experience.

+#### Dashboard Static Landscape Mode
+- The project features a dashboard mode, which is a version of the static/expanded state with the side menu open.
+In this mode, the side menu functions as a document outline with at-a-glance info and data visualization enabled by Scrollspy events occurring in the adjacent body.

 #### The headings map as an interactive document outline
   -  The project features a direct representation of the website's headings map, that, together with the varying permutations of returned `.show` and `:checked` classes, reels from the delightful complications of [scrollspy](https://v5.getbootstrap.com/docs/5.0/components/scrollspy/)'s fleeting `.active` class.
 Enabled on the `<body>`, Bootstrap's Scrollspy events are programmed in the side menu and visible only when it's useful: when 'expand all' is `:checked`.
 As the side menu is a list of the website's headings, containing lists that are nested to the level of their heading hierarchy, the `.active` items invariably play a game of musical links, revealing data and returning feedback on the virtues of relative 'nestedness' and proximities.